ChinonyeremGit/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 7 creates a file and echos a text in it
 Task 8 writes into a file from standard output
 Task 9 will duplicate the last line of a file
+Task 10 deletes a particular kind of file